 - 1. The operating flow (the "Operating Cash Flow") equivalent to the EBITDA less any interest from the Financial Indebtedness, plus the financial returns from Liquidity Surpluses. - 2.
 The adjusted Operating Cash Flow (the "Adjusted Operating Cash Flow") corresponding to the Operating Cash Flow less the real estate assets investments and working capital. - 3.
-The returns periodically distributed to the Investors (the "Distributable Cash Flow") result from subtracting the Reacquisition Fund's provision and the Financial Indebtedness's amortizations from and adding the new Financial Indebtedness and the Net Flow from any New Tranche Issues to, the Adjusted Operating Cash Flow.
+The returns periodically distributed to the Investors (the "Distributable Cash Flow") result from subtracting the Reacquisition Fund's provision and the Financial Indebtedness's amortizations from the Adjusted Distributable Cash Flow, and adding thereto the new Financial Indebtedness and the Net Flow from any New Tranche Issues.

-If any Real Estate Assets owned by the Trust are sold, any resources derived therefrom shall be added to the Investors' Distributable Cash Flow in the following events: (i) Following Twelve (12) months to the sale date, if such resources have not been reinvested in new Real Estate Assets complying with the Investment Policy's guidelines; (ii) The Trust's liquidation; or (iii) The Advisory Committee deems it appropriate after considering profitability, market conditions, and convenience criteria.
+If any of the Trust's Real Estate Assets are sold, any proceeds therefrom shall be paid to investors as Distributable Cash Flow, if: (i) Following twelve (12) complete calendar months after the sale date, said proceeds have not been (a) Reinvested in Real Estate Assets that fulfill the Investment Policy's guidelines; (b) Used to pay the Financial Indebtedness; or (c) Used to pay the Price for Reacquisition at the Trust's Option or the price for the Securities Reacquisition transactions at the Investors' Option; (ii) The Trust is liquidated; or (iii) The Advisory Committee deems it appropriate considering profitability, market conditions, and convenience criteria.